Business in Boulder

 Any business entity, organization or person engaged in business within city limits must have a City of Boulder business license.
 Other licenses may also be required.
 The city’s Tax and Licensing Division manages business licensing and sales, use and other taxes.
 Building permits are issued through Planning & Development Services.

-The city's new Community Newsletter provides information about services, programs and events.
+The city's Community Newsletter provides information about services, programs and events.
 The bi-monthly publication is sent to all households in Boulder and copies are available a libraries and other city facilities.
 Read the newsletter or sign up to have the next issue delivered to your inbox.

 The Flexible Rebate Program offers rebates of certain permit fees and taxes to eligible primary employers.
 The new application and instructions are available online.
-Applications for the 2016 program will be considered on a first-come, first-serve basis and are due by December 9, 2016.

 Updates on City Projects and Initiatives